NullExceptionTSB/nlamagent/README.md

 # NLAM Agent
+** This project was abandoned as soon as I figured how to fuck around with LDAP enough so AD actually lets me set passwords.
+I am releasing it to the public domain because there's lots of code and I don't need it anymore. **

 Service intended for Microsoft AD servers that allows secure ADSI abstraction accessible from remote hosts.

-Bypasses some issues (namely password manipulation) that occur when using LDAP.

 # Libraries